-Subscribe to our monthly newsletter for all our latest news and updates including the Grain Surfboards launch.
+Subscribe to our monthly newsletter for all our latest news and updates.

 Grain Surfboards are designed using the latest 3D modelling technology and hand-built using time honored woodworking techniques and local, sustainable softwoods that naturally produce artful grain patterns on every board.
 Our itch for surfing and our passion for working wood inspire us to create beautiful and functional surfboards designed to last forever.

 Garage building more your style?
 Check out all of our DIY resources including paper plans, HomeGrown Surfboard Kits that include all the material you need to build a board, tools, glues, hardware and more.

 It’s the process that we’re passionate about - a process that's thoughtful - with sustainability, longevity, quality, and awesomeness built in.

 See below for six part video series from Waterlust on building a Grain Surfboard:

 It all started in 2005 when our passion for board sports merged with our understanding of the importance of quality, some woodworking chops, and a sincere commitment to sustainable practices.
 Grain was born, and soon after, a tidy shop on a farm in York, Maine became our home - a place where we build surfboards one at a time and continue to share the experience with people from all over the world.